rrozansk/SPaG/README.md

 class {Filename}(Generator):
     """
-    A simple object for compiling scanner's and/or parser's to {filename}.
+    A simple object for compiling scanner's and/or parser's to {filename} programs.
     """

     def output(self, filename):
         """
-        Attempt to generate the required output file for {filename}.
+        Attempt to generate the {filename} file(s) with the corresponding scanner and/or parser currently set in the object.

+        Input Type:
+          filename: String

+        Output Type: List[Tuple[String, String]] | ValueError
         """
         pass
 ```